It’s widely known that cats are the arch enemy of mice, but what about dogs?

 If there is a mouse around and your dog has scented it then it’s likely that he will:

-- Charge around, trying to follow the scent.
+- Charge around like crazy, trying to follow the scent.
 He’ll have his nose down to the floor one minute then the next he’ll be sniffing the air.

 - He may scratch at walls as mice may be inside the cavities and your dog will be able to smell them.